NanoComp/meep/doc/docs/FAQ.md

 ### Can subpixel averaging be applied to a user-defined material function?

-No. Subpixel averaging is only performed for [`GeometricObject`](Python_User_Interface.md#geometricobject)s (e.g. `Cylinder`, `Block`, `Prism`, etc.) where the material filling fraction and normal vector of boundary pixels, which are used to form the effective permittivity, can be computed analytically.
-Computing these quantities using adaptive numerical integration is too slow.
+Yes but its performance tends to be slow.
+Subpixel averaging is performed by default (`eps_averaging=True`) for [`GeometricObject`](Python_User_Interface.md#geometricobject)s (e.g. `Cylinder`, `Block`, `Prism`, etc.) where the material filling fraction and normal vector of boundary pixels, which are used to form the [effective permittivity](Subpixel_Smoothing.md#smoothed-permittivity-tensor-via-perturbation-theory), can be computed analytically.
+This procedure typically takes a few seconds for a 3d cell.
+Computing these quantities using adaptive numerical integration can be *very* slow (minutes, hours) and also less accurate than the analytic approach.
 As a result, simulations involving a discontinuous `material_function` may require higher spatial resolution for accurate results.

 Usage: Performance
 ----------------------------